Elohim City, Oklahoma: Criminal events

 In 1986, a Canadian woman and her children sought refuge in the city, contravening a court order awarding custody of the children to her husband.
 Officers attempting to arrest the woman were met by an armed man.

 By the mid-1990s, four members of the Aryan Republican Army (Michael William Brescia, Kevin McCarthy, Scott Stedeford, and Mark Thomas) were residents of Elohim City.
-Brescia was engaged to Millar's step-granddaughter and stayed in the city for almost two years.
+Brescia was engaged to Millar's step-granddaughter and stayed in the settlement for almost two years.
 Between 1994 and 1995, these four, together with other members of the ARA (known by the media as the Midwest Bank Robbers), were responsible for a series of 22 bank robberies totaling over $250,000 in the American Midwest, which they used to finance white supremacist causes.
 Millar denied any knowledge of the robberies.

-It is believed that the ARA may have also recruited members at Elohim City and/or may have sent recruits to Elohim City for “re-education.”
-Reports also indicate that Elohim City may have provided ARA with training grounds and assisted them in distributing monies received from other groups.
+According to researchers from the Terrorism Research Center of the University of Arkansas, the ARA may have recruited residents of Elohim City or sent ARA members there.
+In addition, Elohim City may have helped the ARA distribute funds to other white supremacist groups and may have provided the group with areas for training.
 The Mueller family, who were brief residents of Elohim City, reportedly left the compound in fear they would be assassinated by the ARA.
 The Muellers were supposedly privy to information connecting the ARA to the Oklahoma City bombing.
-The Mueller family were soon after tortured and assassinated by Chevie Kehoe and Daniel Lewis Lee under the direction of the ARA.
+Soon after, the Mueller family were tortured and assassinated by Chevie Kehoe and Daniel Lewis Lee under the direction of the ARA.

-The remains of former Elohim City guest Richard Snell were released to Elohim City residents following his April 19, 1995, execution in Arkansas.
+The remains of former Elohim City guest Richard Snell were released to Elohim City residents following his April 19, 1995 execution in Arkansas.
 Snell taunted jailers that something drastic would happen on the day of his execution.
 The Alfred P. Murrah Federal Building was destroyed by explosives in the hours before he died.
-Earlier criminal proceedings had produced evidence that Snell and other affiliates had visited the Murrah Building to examine it as a possible bombing target in 1983.
+Earlier criminal proceedings had produced evidence that Snell and other affiliates visited the Murrah Building in 1983 to examine it as a possible bombing target.

 However, when Snell watched televised reports of the Oklahoma City bombing prior to his execution, according to Millar, who was with Snell at the time, Snell was appalled by what he saw.
 This contrasts with reports that he was seen nodding in agreement while watching the broadcast.
 McVeigh is known to have telephoned Elohim City two weeks before the bombing of the Murrah building.

 In 2008 an Adair County man, who had been evicted from Elohim City, was charged with threatening to commit violence against several Elohim City residents.
-He was acquitted in 2009 following a two-day jury trial in which he represented himself.
+He was acquitted in 2009, following a two-day jury trial in which he represented himself.

+By 2023, Elohim was seen locally as only a small religious town in spite of its past associations.